If you qualify for G.I. Bill flight training,

 Steve is also a professional blogger for Blogging Specialists.

 By the way, I made the massive mistake of never using my G.I.
-Bill benefits.
+Bill flight training benefits.
 That was totally dumb on my part.
 Thankfully it worked out anyway.

 He owns and flies his Cessna 310 with his Private Pilot daughter, Casey.